Steve Huison: Acting

 In film, Huison is best known for his role as Lomper in The Full Monty (1997).
 He also appeared in The Navigators (2001) directed by Ken Loach.
 On television, he has played character roles in numerous television series including Casualty, Where the Heart Is, Dinnerladies, Heartbeat, The Royle Family, Scott & Bailey, and the post-apocalyptic ITV drama aerial, The Last Train (1999, also known as Cruel Earth).

 In 2008, Huison took the role of porter Norman Dunstan in the daily ITV1 hospital drama, The Royal Today, a spin-off from the Sunday night drama, The Royal.
 From 2008 to 2011, Huison played Eddie Windass in Coronation Street.
 He briefly starred as Mr. Byron in the first season of the CBBC series, 4 O'Clock Club, which began airing in 2012.
 His role was taken over by Simon Lowe for season 2 in 2013.

 In 2023, Huison reprised the role of Lomper in The Full Monty TV series, released on 14 June on Disney Plus.

 Theatre Company

-He is also a co-founder of the Shoestring Theatre Company.
+He is also a co-founder of the Shoestring Theatre Company, and founder and host of Cabaret Saltaire, which staged regular performances from March 2011 to June 2026 at the Caroline Club, Saltaire, West Yorkshire.